Best Thai Pineapple Fried Rice

 If you like fresh pineapple, check out my pineapple salad with cucumber.
 It’s light and refreshingly delicious!

 My fried rice is taken to the next level with the addition of Pork floss, which is finely shredded and dried pork that adds a wonderful depth of flavor.

 While it’s completely optional, I highly recommend trying it out for the sweet and salty taste and crunchy texture it brings to the dish.

 This topping was inspired by a Thai restaurant in Hong Kong, where the best pineapple fried rice I’ve ever had was served with pork floss on top.
 However, feel free to omit the pork floss if you prefer.

 - leftover rice — Jasmin rice is ideal (it is Thai style fried rice, after all) but you can use whatever rice you have.
-Using day-old cold rice is recommended.
+I recommend using day-old cold rice.
 The slightly dried out rice will yield a chewier and less mushy texture than freshly cooked rice.

 - pineapple — Fresh is far better than frozen or canned.
 If you want to use carved pineapple as a vessel to hold the fried rice, cut it in half lengthwise and scoop out the fruit.

 - fish sauce and oyster sauce — For flavor and seasoning.